 Curated by Diana Rangaves, PharmD.
 Rph

 The following is a list of sources cited in this article.
 Most of these sources are pulled from scientific studies or articles written by medical professionals and physical therapists.
 However, this informative article should not be taken as professional medical advice.
-Always talk to a doctor if you experience a running injury.
+Always talk to a doctor if you experience a muscle strain or any other running injury.

 - Strains, ,

 - Muscle Strain, ,

 - RICE: Injury First Aid, ,

 - Does Cryotherapy Improve Outcomes With Soft Tissue Injury?, ,

 - The effect of anabolic steroids and corticosteroids on healing of muscle contusion injury., ,

 - Review on iron and its importance for human health, ,